Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: The Fitted Model

 In Figure~\ref{gm_comp_winner_bullet_blitz} we show the estimated individual winner-loser effects for the members of the GM cohort using both the blitz and bullet data.
 Some of the distributions appear to shift slightly with the blitz data but all demonstrate larger variability using the blitz data.
 This is expected, as all play more bullet games (on average 9000 bullet games compared to 1300 blitz games in this data, with an ever bigger difference in other cohorts).

 Overall, we see little evidence for consistent experiential effects from fitting the proposed Bayesian logistic regression model to large volumes of online chess data.
 Across a variety of formats and time scales for the formation of these effects, we do not see any evidence for such effects across the population of players considered.
-While there is some evidence for individual players displaying winner-loser effects, these appear to be weak.
+While there is some evidence for individual players displaying winner-loser effects, and some evidence of a small global effect in the highest rated players, these effects appear to be weak.
 An important concern with the current analysis, investigating these effects in the context of recent performance, is the potential for high temporal correlation between successive games.
 In Section~\ref{sec:checking} we consider this and provide several tools to validate our model.